 - Your will and any other instances where you may have named your ex as a beneficiary.

 It may be a good idea to seek legal advice and ASIC’s MoneySmart website has information about free legal services.
-A financial adviser could also help you determine the long-term outcomes of different settlement options, and if you don’t have one, our find an adviser tool can help.

 1, 2 Family Court of Australia – de facto relationships